Linabachir/tp2synthese/README.md

 getaddrinfo: Resolves symbolic addresses into usable addresses for network communication.
 Use getnameinfo to extract and display the resolved IP and port to verify the connection is correctly set up.

+# Step 3 - Reserve a connection socket to the server.

+Creating the socket: To connect to the server, we create a socket using the resolved address information:

+' sd = socket(result->ai_family, result->ai_socktype, result->ai_protocol); '